ShMcK/mirror-loading/README.md

 Adds automated loading indicators for effects to [Mirror.js](https://github.com/mirrorjs/mirror).
 Inspired by [dva-loading](https://github.com/dvajs/dva-loading).

-> WARNING
-> As of yet not published.
-Requires a small change to mirror.js in order to work.
-See https://github.com/mirrorjs/mirror/pull/62.

 ## Example

-See an example use case below using a loading indicator within a button.
+See an example below using a loading indicator within a button.

 ```js
 import React from 'react'